Betaine HCl Supplement Capsules for Detoxification

 What does hydrochloric acid in the stomach do?

-After food moves down the esophagus, it enters the stomach, the lining of which immediately secretes hydrochloric acid.
+Once food moves down the esophagus, it enters the stomach, the lining of which immediately secretes hydrochloric acid.
 This highly acidic fluid is produced at a rate of around two liters a day by parietal cells every time we eat.
-It is strong enough to destroy the vast majority of bacteria that enter the digestive tract as well as food.
+It is strong enough to destroy the vast majority of bacteria that enter the digestive tract along with food.

 Its main role, however, is to promote protein digestion by activating pepsin.
 Secreted by other stomach cells, this digestive enzyme is only effective in highly acidic environments.